aogz/langhub/README.md

     -   Open Langhub in your browser
     -   Copy text from any webpage, article, or document
     -   Paste it directly into the Langhub classroom
-    -   Or use the optional browser extension: navigate to any webpage, select text or images, and they'll automatically appear in your classroom

 2.  **Interactive Translation**: